wetryingtodorock/getblock-docs/en/rpc-service/theta/json-rpc/theta_thetacli.UnlockKey.md

 ---
-title: theta:thetacli.UnlockKey \[POST\] {disallowed}
+title: theta:thetacli.UnlockKey  {disallowed} - Theta Network
-description: This API unlocks an account.
-Only unlocked accounts are allowed to sendout Theta/TFuel tokens.
+description: Example code for the theta:thetacli.UnlockKey  {disallowed} json-rpc method. Сomplete guide on how to use theta:thetacli.UnlockKey  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters